skiptools/skip-firebase/README.md

 #endif

 let messaging = Messaging.messaging()

+// not yet implemented in Skip messaging.token { token, error in if let error = error {
+   print("Error fetching FCM registration token: \(error)") } else if let token = token {
+   print("FCM registration token: \(token)")
+   // Here you can send the token to your server and store it for future use }
+}

 let result = try await messaging.update()
 ```

 ### SkipFirebaseRemoteConfig

-Provides Skip parity to the [FirebaseRemoteConfig](https://firebase.google.com/docs/reference/swift/firebaseremoteconfig/api/reference/Classes/RemoteConfig) API for the Swift and Kotlin sides of the Firebase API.
+Provides rudimentary Skip parity to the [FirebaseRemoteConfig](https://firebase.google.com/docs/reference/swift/firebaseremoteconfig/api/reference/Classes/RemoteConfig) API for the Swift and Kotlin sides of the Firebase API.

 Example usage: